Seamless Migration from Medium to Self-Hosted Website

 Deployment complete!

-Initial Deployment Settings
+Initial Deployment and Configuration Completion

-Otherwise, visiting the website will only show:
+Otherwise, the website will only show:

 --- layout: home # Index page ---